 SteelPak Mylar bags are designed to be used with a FoodSaver-type vacuum sealer.
 We have had great success with these bags.
 It can be just a little tricky, but after a few bags, we had the system down.

-Store Filled Mylar Bags Inside of a Rodent-Proof Container
+Store Filled Mylar Bags Inside a Rodent-Proof Container

 Once the bags are filled and sealed, it takes about 4 hours to reach maximum absorption of the oxygen.
 You will notice the sides of the Mylar pouch sucking in and can see the indentations of the food products inside.

 It is best to package them in a rodent-proof container before this occurs.
 When first packaged, the bags are pliable and can be fit together rather easily.
-After 4 hours, they are rigid little bricks that are a bit more difficult to snug in together in a tote or bucket.
+After 4 hours, they are rigid little bricks that are a bit more difficult to snug together in a tote or bucket.

 A 5-gallon Mylar bag packaged inside of a plastic bucket is a great way to go.
-This combination takes the best advantage of the space inside of the plastic bucket with very little wasted space.
+This combination takes the best advantage of the space inside the plastic bucket with very little wasted space.

 Creative Prepper Uses for Mylar Bags